All players must be 18 years of age or over and sign the team registration/indemnity form prior to taking the court at each game.

 Should games be cancelled due to wet weather after the day's play has begun, all games (whether played or not) will be declared NIL-NIL draws if no wet weather contingency weeks remain in the season.

-If a match is abandoned prior to half-time (due to rain or safety issues with the field of play), the match will be rescheduled for play later in the season.
+If a match is abandoned within 11 minutes of the start (due to rain or safety issues with the field of play), the match will be rescheduled for play later in the season.

-If a match is abandoned after half-time (due to rain or safety issues with the field of play), the match will be deemed to have been played, and the score at the time of abandonment, will stand.
+If a match is abandoned after 11 minutes (due to rain or safety issues with the field of play), the match will be deemed to have been played, and the score at the time of abandonment, will stand.

 Uniforms and Equipment